UK and EU clash over trade with 11 months to make a deal

 Australia does not have a free-trade deal with the EU, and Australia-style trade would mean a panoply of new tariffs and other barriers between the UK and the EU, its near neighbour and biggest trading partner.

-Britain is aiming for a “Canada-style” free trade agreement with the EU covering both goods and services.
+Britain is aiming for a “Canada-style” free trade agreement with the EU, which would eliminate almost all tariffs and cover both goods and services.
 But it is adamant it won't agree to follow the EU's entire rule book in return for unfettered trade because it wants to be free to diverge in order to strike other new deals around the world.

-The bloc insists there can be no trade deal unless Britain agrees to a “level playing field” and doesn't undercut EU regulations, especially in areas of environmental protections, worker rights and health and safety standards.
+The bloc insists there can be no trade deal unless Britain agrees to a “level playing field” and doesn't undercut EU regulations, especially when it comes to the environment, workers' rights and health and safety standards.

-Johnson doubled down on Britain's tough stance in Monday's speech.
-He delivered it in the Painted Hall at the Old Royal Naval College in Greenwich on the River Thames, a spot steeped in Britain's past military glories.
-The vast hall, covered in paintings glorifying British achievement, is where Adm Horatio Nelson lay in state after his death at the Battle of Trafalgar against the navies of France and Spain in 1805.

-Even as he set out a vision of trade that would set up new barriers between Britain and the EU, Johnson said the UK would become a champion of free trade in a world where “the protectionists are gaining ground”.
+“There is no such thing as a free ride to the [EU's] single market,” EU Commission President Ursula von der Leyen said.
+“It is always rights and obligations in a good balance.”

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive